kiwiai/breathe-io/README.md

 Application includes:

-a) Dynamic Time Warping Comparison
+- Dynamic Time Warping Comparison
-b) Training Data set
+- Training Data set
-c) Buffer and time interval array for detection
+- Buffer and time interval array for detection
-d) Nicotine half-life calculation
+- Nicotine half-life calculation

 graph.kiwiwearables.com can be used to record csv's and determine a training set.